-Our Child Care staff will only administer prescription medication or patent medication (Tylenol, Advil, Benadryl, etc.) prescribed in writing by a physician.
+Our Licensed Summer Program staff will only administer prescription medication or patent medication (Tylenol, Advil, Benadryl, etc.) prescribed in writing by a physician.
 Parents are required to sign a medication authorization form outlining dosages and times to be given.
 For medication that is to be given on an "as needed basis", specific details regarding the signs and symptoms for administration of the medication is required.
 For safety reasons, medication must be in the original container which has the original prescription label attached, must be clearly labelled with the child's name, date, and name of the drug, instructions for storage and administration of the drug.
 Please give medication to a program staff member.
 Never leave medication in your child's bag.

-The YMCA Child Care programs administer over the counter products to children with a single "blanket" authorization without documentation of administration except if it is a drug as defined by the Drug and Pharmacies Regulation Act.
-The permitted products include sunscreen, moisturizing skin lotion, lip balm, insect repellent, hand sanitizer and diaper cream.
+The YMCA Licensed Summer Programs administer over the counter products to children with a single "blanket" authorization without documentation of administration except if it is a drug as defined by the Drug and Pharmacies Regulation Act.
+The permitted products include sunscreen (lotion only, provided by the family and labelled with the child's name), moisturizing skin lotion, lip balm, insect repellent, hand sanitizer and diaper cream.
 These products will not be administered unless authorized by the parent and they will be labelled with the child's name and stored in accordance with the instructions for storage on the label as well as administered in accordance with the instructions on the label.